metuuu/midi-music-generator/README.md

 # Iskelmägeneraattori

-A rule-based generator for **instrumental Finnish iskelmä** — intended as an in-game radio station.
-It writes complete arrangements (form, harmony, melody, bass, comping, drums), and renders them to **MIDI** for a native game engine and to **Strudel** code for auditioning in a browser.
+A rule-based generator for **instrumental Finnish iskelmä**, written for radio-style background music.
+It writes complete arrangements (form, harmony, melody, bass, comping, drums), and renders them to **MIDI** for offline rendering and to **Strudel** code for auditioning in a browser.

 ```bash
 npm install